ocatak/trustworthyai/README.md

 ## Getting Started

 To get started with the code examples in this repository, we recommend setting up a Python environment with the required libraries.
 Most examples can be run in environments like Jupyter Notebooks or directly as Python scripts.
-Ensure you have Python 3.x installed along with libraries such as `numpy`, `scipy`, `matplotlib`, `tensorflow`, `pytorch`, `sklearn`, and others as required by specific chapters.
+Ensure you have Python 3.x installed along with libraries such as `numpy`, `scipy`, `matplotlib`, `tensorflow`, `keras`, `Cleverhans`, `PyFHEL`, `sklearn`, and others as required by specific chapters.

 ## Contributing